IHE/RAD.IMR/input/pagecontent/volume-1.md

 The HL7 Text Report Option produces a text-only version of the report for consumption by non-IMR actors.

-A Report Creator that supports this option shall create a text-only rendition of the report, including the textual representation of all measurements, and may include textual representation of image references.
+A Report Creator that supports this option shall be able to create a text-only rendering of the report, including the textual representation of all measurements, and may include textual representation of image references.
 A Report Creator shall preserve the readability of the report in the text-only format.

 > For example, a textual representation of image references may look like (2,16) which means series 2 instance 16.
 The specific textual representation of image references is out of scope of IMR.

-A Report Creator shall be able to use this text-only report to communicate the report with existing non-IMR Report Readers, for example, using HL7 v2 ORU messages, or Send Imaging Result [RAD-128] in the IHE [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) Profile as a Report Creator.
+A Report Creator shall be able to encode the text-only report in an HL7 ORU message and transmit the report to non-IMR Report Readers using MLLP.
+A Report Creator may use Send Imaging Result [RAD-128] in the IHE [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) Profile.

 ### 1:52.2.3 Series/Study Navigation Option